ms-iot/content/en-US/Samples/CognitiveServices.md

 ## Add a reference to the Windows IoT extension SDK
 ___
 Since the IoT extension SDK is not added to projects by default, we'll need to add a reference so that namespaces like **Windows.Devices.Gpio** will be available in the project.
-To do so, just right-click on the References entry under the project, Select "Add Reference" then navigate the resulting dialog to **Universal Windows->Extensions->Windows IoT Extensions for the UWP**, check the box, and click OK.
+To do so, right-click on the References entry under the project, select "Add Reference" then navigate the resulting dialog to **Universal Windows->Extensions->Windows IoT Extensions for the UWP**.
+Check the box and click OK.

 ## Add the NuGet Packages
 ___
-1. Open the NuGet Package Manager
+1. Open the NuGet Package Manager.

-    Locate the Solution Explorer, right click your project and then click "Manage NuGet Packages"
+    In Solution Explorer, right click your project and then click "Manage NuGet Packages"

-2. Install the Packages
+2. Install the Packages.

-    In the NuGet Package Manager window, select nuget.org as your Package Source, search for **Newtonsoft.Json, Microsoft.ProjectOxford.Common, and Microsoft.ProjectOxford.Emotion,** and install all three packages.
-In general, when you want to use a Cognitive Services API, you need to add the corresponding NuGet package.
+    In the NuGet Package Manager window, select nuget.org as your Package Source and search for **Newtonsoft.Json, Microsoft.ProjectOxford.Common, and Microsoft.ProjectOxford.Emotion,**.
+Install all three packages.
+When using a Cognitive Services API, you need to add the corresponding NuGet package.

 ## Set up the User Interface
 ___
-1. Add in the XAML
+1. Add in the XAML.

-    Open MainPage.xaml, and replace the existing code with the following code to create the window UI:
+    Open MainPage.xaml and replace the existing code with the following code to create the window UI:

   {% highlight XML %}
   <Page